Habana Vieja

 Where 500 years of history meets the aroma of garlic, sofrito, and slow-roasted pork

-Dining in Old Havana means eating surrounded by 500 years of history — colonial plazas, baroque facades, and narrow streets where the aroma of garlic and sofrito drifts from open doorways.
+Dining in Old Havana means eating surrounded by 500 years of history - colonial plazas, baroque facades, and narrow streets To explore Old Havana on foot before dinner, read our Havana neighborhoods and walking guide.
 The paladar scene here ranges from tourist-friendly spots on main plazas to hidden gems on backstreets.
+To explore Old Havana on foot before dinner, read our Havana neighborhoods and walking guide.

-📍 Callejón del Chorro, Plaza de la Catedral🍽️ Traditional Cuban$$
+??
+Callej—n del Chorro, Plaza de la Catedral???
+Traditional Cuban$$

 2. El Del Frente